luchina-gabriel/BASE-EFI-INTEL-DESKTOP-9THGEN-COFFEE-LAKE-REFRESH/README.md

 ### GPU-Specific `boot-args`
 Parameter|Description
 :----|:----
-agdpmod=pikera|Used for disabling board ID checks on Navi GPUs(RX 5000 series), without this you'll get a black screen.<br>**Don't use if you don't have Navi** (ie. Polaris and Vega cards shouldn't use this). nvda_drv_vrl=1|Used for enabling Nvidia's Web Drivers on Maxwell and Pascal cards in Sierra and High Sierra.
+agdpmod=pikera|Used for disabling board ID checks on Navi GPUs(RX 5000 series & 6000 series), without this you'll get a black screen.<br>**Don't use if you don't have Navi** (ie. Polaris and Vega cards shouldn't use this). nvda_drv_vrl=1|Used for enabling Nvidia's Web Drivers on Maxwell and Pascal cards in Sierra and High Sierra.
 -wegnoegpu|Used for disabling all other GPUs than the integrated Intel iGPU, useful for those wanting to run newer versions of macOS where their dGPU isn't supported.